Viewing the Conda Environments

 If you haven't published any conda environments, then an informational message appears.

-After a conda environment is installed in a notebook session, you can run notebooks, install additional Python libraries, and modify the versions of libraries inside that conda environment.
-Publishing a conda environment allows you to save or archive the conda environment to an Object Storage bucket that you manage.
+After a conda environment is installed in a notebook session, you can run notebooks, install more Python libraries, and change the versions of libraries inside that conda environment.
+Publishing a conda environment lets you save or archive the conda environment to an Object Storage bucket that you manage.

-Following are some of the benefits to publishing a conda environment:
+The following are some benefits to publishing a conda environment:

-Once a conda environment is published, it becomes available to other team members who have access to the same Object Storage bucket.
+When a conda environment is published, it becomes available to other team members who have access to the same Object Storage bucket.
 You can install previously Published Conda Environments in your notebook session in the same way that you can install pre-built Data Science Environments.
 This lets data scientists manage and share environments across teams.
-You can share conda environments across notebook sessions, which was not possible previously.
+You can share conda environments across notebook sessions, which wasn't possible before.